vippsas/vipps-login-api/vipps-login-api.md

 ### Call by call

-A very basic case, from a user clicks "Log in with Vipps" until the merchant receives login token and the users name and address, is shown below:
+A very basic case, from a user clicks "Log in with Vipps" until the merchant receives login token and the users information, is shown below:

 0. Before all this, the merchant has fetched the openid configuration from the well-known endpoint and cached it.